EMBEDDIA/NEL_Filter/README.md

 # Where it has been used?

 This filter been used in diverse pubications.
 However, for each publication, we have modified slightly the code to improve the performance on the corpora analyzed.
-Later, we will make available an better version of the filter once the related work has been published.
+Later, we will make available a better version of the filter once the related work has been published.

 * [Robust Named Entity Recognition and Linking on Historical Multilingual Documents](http://ceur-ws.org/Vol-2696/paper_171.pdf) (CLEF-HIPE): Two filters are provided, A and B. The former was used for RUN 1 and RUN 2, while the latter was used for RUN 3.
 The main difference is that filter B uses information from Wikidata.
 Wikidata helps us to retrieve some date of births that couldn't be found in DBpedia and determine whether the entry was a disambiguation page.
 Both filters use the format used for CLEF-HIPE 2020.